On the nature of screening in Voorn-Overbeek type theories: Introduction

+The characterizing features of the theory can be and were criticized on different levels and as a consequence it has been generalized/ammended to include either better approximations, better models or both (see the discussion in the recent excellent review Ref. \cite{Sing2020}), {with some of the major new directions emerging from the implementations of the polymer field theory \cite{Pablo, Fred}, with more detailed consideration of connectivity and excluded volume effects, the scaling or ‘blob’ theory approaches \cite{Rubin}, based on the competition of thermal and electrostatic degrees of freedom that set the key length scales, as well as explicit inclusion of counterion condensation and/or localization mechanisms that includes additional degrees of freedom such as non-ionic interactions in the description of the polyelectrolyte complexation \cite{Liu}.
+Nevertheless, the most widely used point of departure for further developments remains the Voorn-Overbeek theory \cite{Larson2016} that endures also as the baseline for comparison \cite{Sing2020}.}

-Here, however, our ambition is more technical in nature and can be formulated as follows: since the Voorn-Overbeek free energy is {\sl not} of the ideal gas form, as assumed in the Debye-H\" uckel theory that is consistent with the Debye screening length, what is then the correct form of the screening length that is consistent with the Voorn-Overbeek or related theories?
-We will derive general equations for the inverse screening length, based on the local curvature properties of the Legendre transform \cite{Zia}, applying them to several model free energies and comment on when the screening actually reduces to the simplified and standardly assumed Debye form.
+Here, however, our ambition is more technical in nature and can be formulated as follows: since the VO free energy is {\sl not} of the ideal gas form, as assumed in the DH theory that is consistent with the Debye screening length, what is then the correct form of the screening length that is consistent with the VO or related theories? {The methodology employed is based on standard properties of the Legendre transform as reviewed by Zia et al. \cite{Zia} as well as a generalization of the screening length for a general free energy {\sl Ansatz} as developed in Ref. \cite{maggs2016}.
+We will write down the general equations for the screening length, based on the local curvature properties of the Legendre transform, apply them specifically to the VO model free energies and finally comment on when the screening actually reduces to the simplified and standardly assumed Debye form in the context of the polyelectrolyte condensation.
+The approach advocated here is rather similar in essence to the mean-field analysis of the steric \cite{Borukhov1,maggs2016}, correlation \cite{Santangelo,Bazant} and structural \cite{Blossey,Ciach} effects that result in modified Poisson-Boltzmann equations with different types of local nonlinearities which cover steric effects, higher-order derivative terms that describe the correlation effects or both for the structural effects.
+While these approaches certainly address the main features of the phenomena and are computationally tame, more sophisticated theories are needed to address the combined effects of packing constraints, correlation interaction and solvent structure \cite{Tarazona, Kjellander2020}. }

-Our aim is thus not to generalize or improve the Voorn-Overbeek theory.
-What we set out to do has a more modest but nevertheless a fundamental goal: we will address the problem of the form of the screening length, avoiding the standard definition of the Debye screening length, and making it consistent with the other terms in the free energy {\sl Ansatz}.
+Our aim is thus not to generalize or improve on the VO theory.
+What we set out to do has a more modest but nevertheless a fundamental goal: we will address the problem of the form of the screening length, avoiding the standard definition of the Debye screening length, and making it consistent with the other terms in the VO free energy {\sl Ansatz}.